We earn a commission for products purchased through some links in this article.

-To help you know what’s what we’ve put together a full pregnancy week by week guide, and here we look at week 15.
+To help you know what being 15 weeks pregnant is like, we’ve put together a full pregnancy week by week guide.

 From scans and check ups to morning sickness and backache – there’s a whole lot of things to think about when you get to 15 weeks of pregnancy.